Finalizing

 Try it live on the next page.

-View documentation activity
+View record activity

-• Test results added to your model
+• Test results or metrics added via the library

-• Findings added, updated, or removed
+• Artifacts added, updated, or removed

-• Comment creation and replies
+• User comment creation and replies on documents

-To view model activity:
+To view record activity:

 1. In the left sidebar, click Inventory.